ruihuang1124/quad-sdk/quad_simulator/README.md

 **Maintainer: Justin Yim, jkyim@andrew.cmu.edu<br />
 Affiliation: [Robomechanics Lab](https://www.cmu.edu/me/robomechanicslab/)**

-The Quad Simulator package has been tested under [ROS] Melodic 18.04.
+The Quad Simulator package has been tested under [ROS] Noetic 20.04.
 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

 ## Usage